sarajahedazad/Suzuki-manuscript-2026/README.md

 ## Tutorials

 ## <span style="color: red;">Things to talk about using HTML.</span>
 Because of conflicts between dependency versions, two conda/miniconda environments were created for this project.
-One with [SarcAsM](https://github.com/danihae/SarcAsM) installed on it,
+One with [SarcAsM](https://github.com/danihae/SarcAsM) installed on it for feature extraction, the other one with [ExKMC](https://github.com/navefr/ExKMC?tab=readme-ov-file) installed on it for the cell grouping process.